hellpoethero/Hybrid-Generative-Model/README.md

 # Hybrid-Generative-Model

-This is the code for paper "A Hybrid Generative Model for Online User Behavior Prediction"
+This is the code and dataset for paper "A Hybrid Generative Model for Online User Behavior Prediction".